Kyle Massey, Former Disney Star, Accused Of Sexual Misconduct With A Minor

 Days later, the strange pictures, videos, and interactions from Massey began.
 Both the girl and her mother claim that shortly after the conversation about the Los Angeles visit, Massey began sending explicit text messages, images, and videos to the 13-year-old girl’s phone, according to The Daily Mail.

-While Massey has not done much lately in the entertainment industry, he worked for the Disney Channel’s show, That’s So Raven, from 2003 until 2007.
+While Massey has not done much lately in the entertainment industry, he worked on Disney Channel’s That’s So Raven from 2003 until 2007.
 Massey played Cory Baxter on that series.
 Once his tenure on That’s So Raven ended, Massey was given a spinoff show, Cory in the House.
 Massey played the title character, also Cory Baxter, on that show from 2007 until 2008.
-Since then, Massey appeared on season 11 of Dancing with the Stars in 2010.
+Since then, Massey appeared on Season 11 of Dancing with the Stars in 2010.
 He has also guest starred on Gotham and Being Mary Jane.